muratkeremozcan/appsyncmasterclass-backend/README.md

 ```

 After the `serversless.yml` change, we have to deploy and run
-`npm run sls -- export-env` again.
-Finally, we have an `.env` file with 5
+`yarn sls -- export-env` again.
+Finally, we have an `.env` file with 5 values:
-values:

 ```dotenv
 # .env